Vilquid/Return-into-libc/README.md

 This method allows to bypass the patches during the non-executable stack, or to exploit the overflows involving small buffers (not enough space for the shellcode).
 This program has a classic flaw involving the strcpy() function.
 No check is made on the size of argv[1].
 The call to strcpy() will have the effect of copying the string on the stack so a null character will not be encountered below we compile our program and we give it the necessary rights in order to be able to run with root rights for a user normal.
+# Warning
+I am not responsibile of your acts, this code is only for the knowledge and the security.

 #
 # Français